summary

 AI Summary

-This bill modifies the composition and structure of Island Burial Councils in Hawaii, which play a critical role in preserving and protecting iwi kupuna (ancestral remains) with cultural and spiritual significance for Native Hawaiians.
-The bill reduces the number of council members from nine to seven for most islands (with Moloka'i remaining at five members) and eliminates the previous requirement to include representatives from development and large property owner interests.
-Instead, the councils will continue to be composed of regional representatives selected from the Hawaiian community based on their deep understanding of Native Hawaiian cultural practices, burial beliefs, customs, and history.
-The bill specifically notes that at least two regional representatives must be nominated by the Office of Hawaiian Affairs, and each council must include representatives from specific geographic regions of their respective islands.
-The legislation aims to align the councils' composition more closely with traditional Hawaiian values of malama iwi kupuna (caring for ancestral remains), focusing on cultural understanding and respect rather than development or property ownership perspectives.
-The changes will take effect on July 1, 3000, and the councils will continue to be administratively part of the department and serve without compensation, with reimbursement for necessary expenses.
+This bill modifies the composition and structure of Island Burial Councils in Hawaii, which are important bodies responsible for preserving and protecting iwi kupuna (ancestral remains) with cultural and spiritual significance to Native Hawaiians.
+The bill reduces the number of members on each Island Burial Council from nine to seven (with the Moloka'i council remaining at five members) and eliminates the previous requirement to include representatives from development and large property owner interests.
+Instead, the councils will focus primarily on members with deep understanding of Native Hawaiian cultural practices, specifically emphasizing representatives who comprehend the culture, history, burial beliefs, customs, and practices of Native Hawaiians in their respective geographic regions.
+The bill reflects a recognition that the spiritual and cultural responsibility of caring for ancestral remains (malama iwi kupuna) should not be influenced by development or property ownership considerations.
+Each council will continue to represent specific geographic regions across the Hawaiian islands, with at least two regional representatives appointed from nominees submitted by the Office of Hawaiian Affairs.
+The bill aims to align the councils' composition more closely with traditional Hawaiian values and ensure that the protection of ancestral remains remains a culturally sensitive and respectful process.

 Committee Categories